Appeals court strikes down Arizona ban on abortions at 20 weeks

 “With today’s defeat in federal court, we call on the governor and legislature to stop wasting Arizona taxpayers’ time and money on these cruel and extremely harmful efforts to chip away at women’s constitutionally protected rights,” she said.

-A spokesman for Arizona Governor Jan Brewer, a Republican who signed the abortion ban into law in April 2012, said Brewer was disappointed in the ruling.
+Arizona Governor Jan Brewer, a Republican who signed the abortion ban into law in April 2012, did not immediately comment on the 9th Circuit’s ruling.
+Maricopa County Attorney Bill Montgomery, who argued the case before the appellate court, also had no comment.

-“As a strong defender of life and the unborn, Governor Brewer stands behind the action she took by signing this legislation into law,” Matthew Benson, Brewer’s director of communications, said.
-“She is not a party to this case, but would be supportive of any efforts to appeal today’s misguided ruling.”

-Cathi Herrod, president of the anti-abortion Center for Arizona Policy said the appellate court had “put a pro-abortion ideology before the health and safety of women and preborn children.”
+Cathi Herrod, president of the anti-abortion Center for Arizona Policy, which supports the ban, said the appellate court had “put a pro-abortion ideology before the health and safety of women and preborn children.”

 “Ultimately, as we’ve anticipated from the beginning, this case should be decided by the United States Supreme Court.
 Sadly, until that time, women and preborn children will suffer the consequences of this disappointing decision,” she said.

-The U.S. Supreme Court legalized abortion nationwide in 1973, but lawmakers in more conservative states have enacted laws that seek to place restrictions on the procedure in recent years, especially on late-term abortions.
+The U.S. Supreme Court legalized abortion nationwide in 1973, but has allowed states to place restrictions on the procedure from the time of viability unless the woman’s health was at risk.

 Those states also set the limit at 20 weeks but have different ways to calculate gestation time.
 Arizona already bans abortions at the point of viability, when a fetus might survive outside the womb, generally at 23 to 24 weeks.